appgardenstudios/hyaline/www/content/documentation/how-to/run-mcp-server.md

 }
 ```

-Please see your client documentation for specific steps.
+Please see your MCP client documentation for specific configuration steps.

 ## Next Steps
 Read more about [Hyaline's MCP server](../explanation/mcp.md) or visit the [CLI reference](../reference/cli.md).